MetaScript

 Learn more

-Same code compiles to C (native), JavaScript (browser/Node), or Erlang (distributed).
+Same code compiles to C (native), JavaScript, WebAssembly, or Solana (web3).
 Choose per use case.

 Learn more